dillonschultz93/pasta-ds/docs/Components/Components-Button.md

 ## Specification

+### The Math

+We want to calculate our buttons size (height) as function of their text/label size:

+- Font-sizes are expressed in pt **but** we want to express the button height in px
+- We always want an **even** value for the button height and width attributes to avoid pixel hinting issue at its border

 ### Anatomy

 Lorem **ipsum dolor** [sit amet](URL), consectetur adipiscing elit.
 Nullam id dolor id nibh ultricies vehicula ut id elit.
 Curabitur blandit tempus porttitor.
 Cras mattis consectetur purus sit amet fermentum.